 Call for Papers Submission Information

-The Conference Committee for the 13th Annual BC Association for Behaviour Analysis (BC-ABA) Conference invites proposals for conference presentations on all behaviour analytic related topics.
-All proposals must be received by end of day on Monday, February 8th in order to be considered.
+The Conference Committee for the 12th Annual BC Association for Behaviour Analysis (BC-ABA) Conference invites proposals for conference presentations on all behaviour analytic related topics.
+All proposals must be received by January 10th, 2020 in order to be considered.
 Submission of a proposal is considered to be a commitment to register for the conference.
-Authors will be notified by February 5th, 2021 whether their proposal has been accepted or rejected.
+Authors will be notified by February 1st, 2020 whether or not their proposal has been accepted or rejected.

 The conference committee is especially interested in receiving proposals from individuals who have not presented at BC-ABA in the past.